 As many businesses come to rely on Salesforce integrations to run their business critical processes, they also need to test these integrations to verify that everything works as it should.
 This is called test automation, but is sometimes confused with RPA.

-Test automation and RPA provide many of the same benefits, such as increased productivity and reduced risk, but while test automation is specific to the IT and development department, RPA can be used across departments for an array of purposes.
+Test automation and RPA provide many of the same benefits, such as increased productivity and reduced risk, but while RPA is about performing processes, test automation is about verifying processes.

-To learn more about Salesforce RPA, download our guide on getting started with Salesforce automation.
+To learn more about Salesforce automation, download our guide on getting started with Salesforce automation.